 as a real.

-function interprets its argument as a time, in seconds from
+The tm_year function interprets its argument as a time, in seconds from

 1 Jan 2000.
 It returns the year (an integer) as a real.

 to fits or datafile plots.
-See plot datafile using
+See plot datafile using.

-are the same as the corresponding operators in the
+The operators in gnuplot are the same as the corresponding operators in the

 C programming language, except that all operators accept integer, real, and